visiting the Grenada Chocolate Festival

 We also learned how to “Dance the Cocoa,” which some of our group gleefully tried.
 This involves dancing (moving your feet) over the cocoa beans in a large bowl-shaped container housing a thin layer of cocoa beans.
 You’d have to have pretty thick skin on your feet in order to do this everyday, as the shells of the cocoa beans can feel fairly sharp if your skin has not been hardened.

 The chocolate festival also included cooking demos, chocolate making demos, and of course … plenty of global and made-in-Grenada chocolate tastings.
 It was incredible tasting some delicious examples of cocoa cuisine made by the staff at the True Blue Bay Resort who showed us how much fun and how easy it is to cook with chocolate.
 True Blue Bay is a terrific place to stay and enjoy the Caribbean vibe.

 Due to the COVID19 pandemic, the 7th annual Grenada Chocolate Festival in 2020 was held online.
-Hopefully, they will be able to resume an in-person event next year from May 7-12, 2021.
+They plan to resume with an in-person event next year from May 7-12, 2021.
 Plan to attend, as the Grenada Chocolate Fest is one of the world’s best chocolate events and one that every avid chocolate lover should attend–at least once.